CarlosEduardoL/crab/README.md

 # Crab 🦀 (Rust powered cat copy)

-crab is just a simple project to recreate the cat linux command based on the man page, it uses exactly the same flags and arguments that cat do.
+crab (*cat's rust amazing brother*) is just a simple project to recreate the cat(1) linux command based on what is in the man page, it uses exactly the same flags and arguments that cat do.